 This development continues into more advanced emotional and cognitive stages throughout life..

 In a sense, for some people the process is never-ending.
 For others, this type of development slows down or ends early in life.

 Once upon a time,…

-This moment was one of many memorable moments in time that I experienced during my visit to Italy.
+See, this moment was one of many memorable moments in time that I experienced during my visit to Italy.

 Attractions like the statue of David, the Sistine Chapel.
-Rome and the Vatican and St. Peters, all visions etched into my mind forever… The reason this particular moment stands out to me though, is not because of anything so special that really happened while I was there that day,- it was just more because of the sense of honor that I felt for this amazing human being.
+Rome and the Vatican and St. Peters, all visions etched into my mind forever… The reason this particular moment stands out to me though, is not because of anything so special that really happened while I was there that day,- it was more just because of the sense of honor that I felt for this amazing human being.

-For what crime?
+And for what crime?

 It had the power to take life.

 The power to imprison.

 And yet in spite of all of these risks, Galileo stood up for his beliefs and publicly stated what he knew to be the truth.